Sustainable Travel: Small Changes That Have Big Environmental Impact

 ♻️ Environmental Impact – When guests use their towels more than once, fewer loads of laundry need to be done by the hotel’s housekeeping staff or laundry service.
 Fewer loads mean less water, detergent, and electricity used.

-Pending some type of “accident” or extra-sweaty weather, there’s really no need for housekeeping to change your sheets daily.
+Pending some “accident” or extra-sweaty weather, there’s no need for housekeeping to change your sheets daily.
 Most of us wash our sheets weekly, not daily when we’re at home.
 Being away shouldn’t alter your behavior.

 ♻️ Environmental Impact – As with towels, the fewer sheets that need to be washed, the fewer loads of laundry that need to be done by the hotel’s housekeeping staff or laundry service.
 Fewer loads mean less water, detergent, and electricity need to be consumed.